BA (IntStud), LLB

 Admitted to practice in October 2014, Liam has a Bachelor of Arts (International Studies) and a Bachelor of Laws from Deakin University.

-In addition, Liam is a member of the Victorian Institute of Law and Melbourne Cricket Club.
+In addition, Liam is a member of the Victorian Institute of Law, Society of Construction Law Australia and Melbourne Cricket Club.

 Areas of practice

-- Review of AS, ABIC and HIA contracts for ‘design and construct’ and ‘construct only’ projects
+- Review of AS, ABIC and HIA contracts for ‘design and construct’, ‘construct only’ and construction management

 - Claims and responses under Security of Payment legislation (Vic, NSW, Qld and NT)